dickon/energy-forecast/README.md

 To make sense of this, here's some summary and context:

+ - I had 11.7kW of solar panels installed in January 2023, then 27kW of batteries installed September 2023.
  - So far, as of March 2024, my energy bills since Jan 2023 have been £1322, compared with £3418 if I'd done nothing.
  - In the next twelve months I expect to pay about £600 for energy, compared with £3000 if I'd done nothing.
  - The house has gas central heating, now used exclusively for radiators.
 Gas consumption is included in the actual data and simulations.